 It always took weeks to get an appointment with my doctor.
 I didn’t want to go to an urgent care for something I’d already mentioned at a hospital.
 I just kept putting off the now somewhat blinding pain.

 It got to the point where I could barely move.
-I thought, “okay, so I can’t live like this.
-I can’t function.
-I kind of think this is intense enough now to go to the hospital.”
+I thought, “Okay, I can’t function.
+I kind of think this is intense enough to go to the hospital.”
 (Tsk, tsk, tsk.)

-I can’t actually remember if I took an ambulance or I walked.
+I can’t remember if I took an ambulance or walked.
 I remember I debated it because I didn’t want to waste an ambulance that someone else might have needed.
-I wasn’t literally dying.
-I remember it was extremely hard to move and walk, but the hospital wasn’t all that far from me.
-So, I want to say that I walked.
-But I don’t remember if I had the ability at the time.
+It was extremely hard to move and walk, but the hospital wasn’t all that far from me.
+So, I want to say that I walked (or maybe even took a cab).
+But I can’t remember…

-A friendly nurse who I had seen during my other trips to the ER, was working the day I came in with my stomach pain.
+A friendly nurse, whom I’d seen during my other trips to the ER, was working the day I came in with my stomach pain.
 As I sat in the bed in my little bay, or whatever little curtained off areas are called in the ER, I cried softly.
 I was in so much pain that I couldn’t stop the tears.
-I made as little sound as possible because, you know, I was in an ER.
+I made as little sound as possible, because I was in an ER.
 People with real problems were there.
-I didn’t want to be such a wuss who couldn’t deal with her poor wittle tummy.
+I didn’t want to be a wuss who couldn’t deal with her poor wittle tummy.

 The nurses face was shocked when he came in and saw that I was crying.
 He was so sweet.
-He said he was surprised to see me like that.
-Usually I would be sitting in bed working, greeting anyone who came in with a smile.
+He said he was very surprised to see me like that.
+Usually I’d be sitting in bed working, greeting anyone who came in with a smile.
 He assured me they’d figure out what was wrong.

-Back the the stomach pain – it turns out, I had an ulcer.
-I think they said that one of the medicines I was on could’ve caused it.
+Back to the stomach pain – it turns out, I had an ulcer.
+My understanding is that one of the medicines I was on could’ve caused it.
 (I’m sure stress probably helped.)
 I don’t remember how they treat ulcers.
-Whatever happened, eventually I got to go home.
+Whatever they did, eventually I got to go home.